The "Nick Would" Foundation

 Steamboat Springs, CO 80487

-Nick Simon was passionate about each of these activities and it is our intention to help spread these experiences as the best way to honor Nick’s legacy.
-Nick loved to share his excitement (“share the stoke”) with anyone who joined in these activities, and with this foundation, we will be able to spread the “stoke” for future generations.
+Nick Simon, who passed away Oct.
+27 at age 25 in a tragic car accident, was passionate about each of these activities, and it’s the fund’s intention to help spread these experiences to honor Nick’s legacy.
+Nick loved to share his excitement (“share the stoke”) with anyone who joined in these pursuits, and with this foundation his “stoke” will be spread for future generations.

-Born and raised in Steamboat Springs, Colorado, Nick Simon embodied everything that makes his hometown such a special place for raising a family.
-Starting as a hockey player and alpine racer with the Steamboat Springs Winter Sports Club, Nick progressed to freestyle skiing, then found his rightful place on the Big Mountain ski team, ultimately co-founding a new ski team named the Steamboat Van Clan, where they successfully competed on the open class Big Mountain tour in Canada and the USA.
+Born and raised in Steamboat Springs, Colorado, Nick embodied everything that makes his hometown such a special place for raising a family.
+Starting as a hockey player and Alpine racer with the Steamboat Springs Winter Sports Club, Nick progressed to freestyle skiing, then found his rightful place on the Big Mountain ski team, ultimately co-founding the Steamboat Van Clan, a team that successfully competed in the Open Class Big Mountain Tour in Canada and the USA.

 The “Nick Would” Foundation is a vehicle to share in Nick’s legacy for generations to come.